Virginia's Incentives Policy

 Virginia Jobs Investment Program

-The Virginia Department of Business Assistance’s Virginia Jobs Investment Program (VJIP) provides customized recruiting and training services to companies creating new jobs or experiencing technological change.
-As a business development incentive supporting economic development efforts throughout Virginia since 1965, the program reduces the human resources development costs of new and expanding companies throughout the Commonwealth.
-VJIP offers consulting services, organizational development, electronic media services, and funding.
+The Virginia Jobs Investment Program (VJIP) provides services and funding to companies creating new jobs or experiencing technological change.
+As a business development incentive supporting economic development since 1965, VJIP reduces the human resource development costs of new and expanding companies.
+With strong support from the Governor and General Assembly, VJIP is completely state-funded, demonstrating Virginia’s commitment to enhancing job opportunities for its citizens.
 Click here for more information about VJIP.

 Virginia Economic Development Incentive Grant

-The Virginia Economic Development Incentive Grant (VEDIG) assists and encourages companies to invest and to provide new employment opportunities by locating significant headquarters, administrative, research and development and/or similar service and basic sector operations in Virginia.
-This is a discretionary program in which grants are negotiated and made to selected projects as an economic development incentive.
+The Virginia Economic Development Incentive Grant (VEDIG) is a discretionary performance incentive, designed to assist and encourage companies to invest and create new employment opportunities by locating significant headquarters, administrative or service sector operations in Virginia.

 Major Business Facilities Job Tax Credit

-Qualified companies locating or expanding in Virginia receive a $1,000 corporate income tax credit for each new full-time job created over a threshold number of jobs.
-This tax incentive program is administered by the Virginia Department of Taxation.
+Qualified companies locating or expanding in Virginia are eligible to receive a $1,000 income tax credit for each new fulltime job created over a threshold number of jobs, beginning in the first taxable year following the taxable year in which the major business facility commenced or expanded its operations.

 Economic Development Access Road Program